Winetricks/winezeug/buildbot/readme-wine.txt

 (You can't start the slave from crontab, since it needs the desktop to run properly.)

 Tips

-- All slaves need at least 1 GB of RAM.
-More is better.
-- General purpose buildslaves should have a CPU that is as fast or faster than an intel core 2 duo e8400 (i.e. scores 2400 or higher in http://www.cpubenchmark.net/cpu_list.php ) as well as a reasonable nvidia graphics card (e.g. a GeForce 8500 or later), should run the buildslave in the foreground on a logged in console, and should not be doing anything else (not even web browsing).
-- Special purpose buildslaves (e.g. for alternate compilers or architectures) can be slower, can share the computer, and can run in the background from /etc/init.d or cron.
+- If your ISP's dns is flaky, use Google's instead, else some tests may hang.

+- If your computers use Network Manager, the way to use Google's DNS is to add the line prepend domain-name-servers 8.8.8.8, 8.8.4.4;
+  to /etc/dhcp/dhclient.conf.  (/etc/dhcp3/dhclient.conf is outdated, don't edit that.)

+- Buildmaster system requirements: a recent Linux on any computer at all should do.

+- Buildslave system requirements:
+  - RAM: 1GB (4GB if possible)
+  - CPU: core 2 duo or faster
+  - Graphics: none needed if you just want to run the headless subset of tests, nvidia geforce 8500 or later for the full set
+  - Slaves that are running the full set of tests should not be doing anything else, not even web browsing)

+- Performance debugging tips:
   - If the second ccache'd build takes longer than 2 minutes on an i7 or 6 minutes on an e7300, something's wrong; check ccache -s and make sure the hit rate is ok.
 (It ought to be, now that wineslave.sh sets CCACHE_SLOPPINESS.)
   - ext4 is 20% or so faster than ext3.
 Make sure the buildbot is using that for the build directory and for ~/.ccache
   - Heat can be a problem; try
      apt-get install lm-sensors
      sensors-detect
      watch sensors
     and verify that your cpu isn't getting near the critical temperature during a build.
   - Power saving measures may affect speed.
     Try "cpufreq-set -g performance -r" or "cpufreq-set -g conservative -r" and then verify that the setting took on all cores with cpufreq-info If it didn't, try setting it individually for each core with e.g.
     "for core in `seq 1 8`; do cpufreq-set -g performance -c$core; done"